-- GLORIFICATION.-Sensational.
-Very broad, smooth, white perianth and striking almost flat orange crown with extraordinary double frill.
-5/-. - GREEN ISLAND.-Smooth round white segments of such great width that they form an almost complete circle.
+- GAY COMEDY.-A lovely flower with creamy-white perianth and well expanded nicely serrated cup of gold with a wide band of tomato-red.
+An outstanding decorative and garden variety.
+7/6. - GLORIFICATION.-Sensational.
+Very broad, smooth, white perianth and striking almost flat / orange crown with extraordinary double frill.
+7/6. - GREEN ISLAND.-Smooth round white segments of such great width that they form an almost complete circle.
 The well-proportioned, shallow, bowl-shaped, frilled cup is greenish-white at the base, passing to white, which in turn passes to a band of art green-lemon at the margin.
 Plant of great vigor with tall, strong stem and short neck.
 15/-. - GRAYLING.-The perianth, which is very broad and overlapping, stands at right angles to the rather narrow and fluted pale primrose cup.
-3/-. - HAROS.-A very striking flower, with broad creamy-white perianth, and a solio bright red cup.
+5/-90 - HAROS.-A very striking flower, with broad creamy-white perianth, and a solid bright red cup.
 3/6. - HARRIET BEECHER STOWE.-Brilliant late variety.
 White perianth and flat corona of brightest red.
-5/-. - HIGHLANDER (Ronalds)-A very large, early variety which can be confidently recommended for show, garden and cutting.
+7/6. - HIGHLANDER (Ronalds)-A very large, early variety which can be confidently recommended for show, garden and cutting.
 The well balanced flower has a beautifully smooth, broad, white perianth, and a most attractive cup of apricotorange.
 Very tall.
 3/-. - HIGH SCHOOL (Clark).-A large early pink with broad white perianth and large frilled cup of delicate pink.
 5/-. - HOKITIKI (Geo.
 Lewis, N.Z.).-One of the most beautiful red and whites.
 Exceptionally flat, perfectly smooth perianth of clear pure white and widely expanded cup edged with brilliant red.
+10/-.
-10/-. - HUGH DETTMANN.-A very smooth flower having a solid pure white perinnth and a shapely cup with a distinct pink edge.
-15/-.

-- INNISFAIL (Ronalds)-This pink has quality that must be seen to be fully appreciated.
+- HUGH DETTMANN.-A very smooth flower having a solid pure white perianth and a shapely cup with a distinct pink edge.
+10/-. - INNISFAIL (Ronalds)-This pink has quality that must be seen to be fully appreciated.
 The broad, smooth perianth is flat, and the large evenly expanded cup opens iridescent pink which passes to clear shell pink. £2. - INTERIM.-A robust plant with attractive flowers.
 Solid white perianth and pale citron-primrose cup with band of salmon-pink.
-15/-. - IOLANTHE (Heathcote Seedling)-.
-White perianth and large cup of pink.
+15/-. - IOLANTHE (Heathcote Seedling)-...White perianth and large cup of pink.
 15/-. - JANET COX.-A most beautiful pink.
-Good white perianth and clear pink cup. £1. - JANICE LEAM (Overton).-A very good show flower with beautifully smooth pure white perianth and attractive yellow cup with evenly flanged and fluted mouth.
+Good white a perianth and clear pink cup. £1. - XJANICE LEAM (Overton).-A very good show flower with beautifully smooth pure white perianth and attractive yellow cup with evenly flanged and fluted mouth.
 7/6. - JEAN HOOD.-A variety of great merit, with broad, snowy-white, overlapping perianth, and beautiful, open red cup.
 A round flower of the best show type; very strong grower, with stiff stem over 2 ft. high.
-2/6. - JILLIAN.-A very smooth pure white perianth and flat crown of delicate apricot which passes to white.
+2/6.
+5 - JESS JOHNSTONE.-While this variety is lacking in quality for exhibition, breeders cannot afford to ignore it, because of the intense solid pink color of the long cup. $\pounds 5$ . - JILLIAN.-A very smooth pure white perianth and flat crown of delicate apricot which passes to white.
 2/6. - JOHN EVELYN.-Very broad white perianth, and almost flat, heavily frilled cup of soft pinkish apricot.
-3/-. - KARANJA.-Broad, smooth pure white perianth and flanged cup of pink which deepens with age. £1/5/-. - KAREN (Heathcote Seedling).-Perfectly smooth pure white perianth and small white cup, with narrow band of apricot-orange.
+3/-. - KARANJA.-Broad, smooth pure white perianth and flanged cup of pink which deepens with age. £1/5/-.

+KAREN (Heathcote Seedling).-Perfectly smooth pure white perianth and small white cup, with narrow band of apricot-orange.
 Not large; but most refined and attractive.
-5/-. - KATHLEEN (Heathcote Seedling).-An attractive late flower.
-Pure white perianth and small white cup with broad band of coppery-orange.
-Tall.
-2/6. - KILWORTH.-An outstanding late red and white the large cup being intense orange-red.
-15/-.
+3/6.
+Postage paid on all orders over £2.